GENI-NSF/geni-tools/README-omni.txt

 = The Omni GENI Client =

-Omni is a GENI experimenter tool that communicates with GENI Aggregate Managers(AMs) via the GENI AM API (GENI AM API is a common API that many AMs support).
-The Omni client also communicates with control frameworks in order to create slices, delete slices, and enumerate available GENI Aggregate Managers (AMs).
+Omni is a GENI experimenter tool that communicates with GENI Aggregate Managers(AMs) via the GENI AM API.
+The Omni client also communicates with clearinghouses and slice authorities (sometimes referred to as control frameworks) in order to create slices, delete slices, and enumerate available GENI Aggregate Managers (AMs).
 A Control Framework (CF) is a framework of resources that provides users with GENI accounts (credentials) that they can use to reserve resources in GENI AMs.

+See INSTALL.txt for details on installing Omni.
-See README-omniconfigure.txt for details about how to configure omni.
+See README-omniconfigure.txt for details about how to configure Omni.

 The currently supported CFs are SFA (!PlanetLab), ProtoGENI and GCF.
 Omni works with any GENI AM API compliant AM.